YashWizard/OnlyShowcasing-/README.md

 # Shell Assistant

 A local application that interprets natural language commands and executes them on a Linux system.
-This tool uses Ollama to understand user intent and convert natural language into shell commands.
+This tool uses Ollama to understand user intent and convert natural language into shell commands.(>.< Made my me and my roommate >.<)

 ## Overview